uccser/cs-unplugged/docs/source/developer/translation_infrastructure.rst

 ==============================================================================
 We use a localisation management platform called `Crowdin <https://crowdin.com/project/cs-unplugged>`_ for translation of CS Unplugged.
 The project is public, meaning that anyone can create an account and contribute translations.

-Currently, the following languages are available for translation:

-  - Hebrew
-  - Māori
-  - Polish

-These languages serve as a test bed for internationalisation of CS Unplugged.
-Further languages will be added over time once the developers are satisfied that the translation pipeline is stable.

 Translatable Files
 ==============================================================================
 There are 3 types of files that contain translatable content: